juliansufl/capstone_project4/README.md

 ### Justification

 The results that we obtain are two reasons.
-First, the XG-Boost model minimizes a regularized objective function (L1 and L2) that incorporates a convex loss function and a penalty term for model complexity.
-Inserting new trees that predict errors from previous trees that are then combined with previous trees.
-This is the reason why this model has become so popular and has won so many challenge contests.
+First, the XGBoost model reduce the regularization, that have method as L1 and L2, that give more complexity in the model.
+The creation of new trees that predict errors from previous trees that are then combined with previous trees.
+This is the reason why this model has become so popular and has won so many challenge contests for the performance for iteration.

-The last one is that during the process we explained the paramater tunning, we did not use the default hyperparameters and gave the model the option to select the best parameters.
+The last one is that during the process we explained the paramater tunning, we did not use the default paramerters, we use a model with the option to select the best parameters.

 ## Part 4: Conclusion